alexitopro/search-ai-agent/README.md

 # search-ai-agent

-JobFetcher is an AI Search Agent designed to retrieve job postings from selected sources and match them to user preferences based on a description provided by the user.
-Whether you're looking for your dream job or exploring new opportunities, JobFetcher simplifies the process by delivering tailored job recommendations.
+Panda Agent 007 is an AI Search Agent designed to crawl and extract academic procedures from the official PUCP (Pontificia Universidad Católica del Perú) student portal.
+It utilizes LangChain and Playwright to navigate web pages and gather information about academic procedures effectively.

 ## How it works

-1. User Input: The user provides a job description describing the type of job they're interested in.
-2. Source Selection: The agent retrieves job postings from predefined sources.
-3. AI Filtering: The agent filters out job postings that are not related to the user's preferences.
-4. Results Delivery: The agent returns the curated list of job postings back to the user.
+1. The agent uses the `obtener_pagina_inicial()` tool to obtain the base URL.
+2. It calls `fetch_tramites()` to retrieve the list of procedures.
+3. Once the agent finds the academic procedure it uses `obtener_informacion_tramite()` in order to retrieve detailed information about the aforementioned procedure.
+4. If the desired information is not found on the current page, it uses `ir_siguiente_pagina()` to continue searching.

+## Limitations

+- The tools rely slightly on CSS selectors that might change over time, although not probable.
+- It requires an OpenAI API key in order to function properly.

 ## Installation

 1. Clone the repository
 2. Navigate to the project directory
 3. Install the required dependencies